If you read my other Blog post on "

 Most MRP systems offer the ability to do discreet planning based on independent demand from sales orders or from forecasts.
-Business Central is no different.
-Companies can create production or sales forecasts within the system and use those as part of a Sales and Operations Planning process to generate a Master Production Schedule.

 Like any good MRP system, the forecasted demand isn't additive with the real sales orders that are entered into the system.
 Rather new Sales Orders "Relieve" the forecast.
 This allows companies to generate future production demand without doubling up in the MRP, a frequent problem with poorly designed ERP systems.